RueNetwork/RueClient/docs/install.md

 ### Starting the node debugger

 The `npm start` command will pass anything set in the `NODE_ARGS` environment variable as an option to the Node command.
 This means that if you want to start up the debugger on a specific port you can run `NODE_ARGS="--debug=5858" npm start`.
 Starting the built-in inspector can also be done by running `NODE_ARGS="--inspect" npm start`.
 In either case, if you would like to debug the build process as well, it might be convenient to have the inspector break on the first line and wait for you.
 In that case, you should also pass in the `--debug-brk` option like so `NODE_ARGS="--inspect --debug-brk" npm start`.

-## Using a portable development environment

-You can install Calypso very quickly via a portable development environment called [Calypso Bootstrap](https://github.com/Automattic/wp-calypso-bootstrap).
-It uses Vagrant and Puppet behind the scenes to install and configure a virtual machine with Calypso ready to run - with a single command.